deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Carefully test import completion.
-It appears that the last page is getting downloaded in a loop.
-Load a few hundred images into the chris@christopheresplin.com library and see if you can download all of them cleanly.
 - [ ] Logo
 - [ ] Content: How to use Google Takeout
 - [ ] Content: Export options compared (Takeout, Metadata Fixer, Reddit links)